 Making a contract works insurance claim

-You can continue with the project but you must do everything possible to ensure adequate records are kept and to keep damaged property for inspection.
-Take photographs of the damage if this isn’t possible.
+You can continue with the project but you must do everything possible to ensure adequate records are kept, including a record of the costs incurred to remediate the damage.
+Keep the damaged property for inspection or take photographs of the damage if this isn’t possible.

-A ‘contractor deductible’ of $5,000 applies to all contracts, except $25,000 for loss arising from testing and commissioning.
+A ‘contractor deductible’ of $5,000 applies to all claims made, except $25,000 for loss arising from testing and commissioning.